 It's time to load the plugin by following the steps given below.

 - Login with admin credentials

-- Click on the top right corner gear icon
+- Click on the top right-corner gear icon

-- To enable the plugin, click on the icon, which pops open the configuration modal.
-Select 'Yes' and then click on the Save & Close button.
+- To enable the plugin, click on the icon, and the configuration modal will appear.
+Select 'Yes,' and then click on the 'Save & Close' button

 - The cache folder path is <mautic-root>/var/cache/prod